ecarr007/ucr-cs100/textbook/tools/gdb/ex4/README.md

 13      cout << val << endl;
 ```

-You can see that the program stops at the watchpoint we had set previously at val
+You can see that the program stops at the watchpoint we had set previously at val.

 As you can see, `watch` gives us the old and new values in val.

 `watch` works in a similar way to break; it stops the program, but instead of stopping at a certain line or function, `watch` stops when the variable passed into it changes.

 Unlike break, watchpoints set by `watch` are deleted when the variable being watched goes out of scope.

 ##Using Record and Reverse

 The `record` function allows you to record the session of gdb and reverse into it step by step using `reverse`.

 In order to use `record` we again must compile the program with the -g flag, as seen above.

 We can then, again, set a `break` at the main function, as seen above.

 Then, we can use the `record` command

 ```